-I have visited numerous castles and forts in many countries, but have never witnessed anything on this scale – the most diminutive enclosure in this complex would be the most spacious in any other castle – and everything was grander, larger and more imposing.
+I have visited numerous castles and forts in many countries.
+Still, I have never witnessed anything on this scale – the most diminutive enclosure in this complex would be the most spacious in any other castle – and everything was grander, larger and more imposing.
 Massive grey stones were used to build cavernous rooms and enormous passages that dwarf the visitor – it was akin to stumbling upon a castle more befitting giants than mortals.

-Further and further I climbed through the castle – and not being particularly enamoured of high places I was reluctant to travel further – but a fellow traveller encouraged me to climb the south-western tower, and upon reaching the top of the stairs a panorama opened before me that was as staggering as it was breathtaking.
-The vista in every direction on the fine day gazed down upon the villages and verdant fields below – as if the occupiers of this castle were indeed gods looking down upon their cowering subjects.
-The sun shone with a moderate warmth, and an occasional breeze whispered across the valley – the Krak Des Chevaliers felt increasingly more like a paradise only suited for divine beings.
+Further and further, I climbed through the castle – and not being particularly enamoured of high places I was reluctant to travel further.
+A fellow traveller encouraged me to climb the south-western tower, and upon reaching the top of the stairs, a panorama opened before me that was as staggering as it was breathtaking.
+The vista in every direction on a beautiful day gazed down upon the villages and verdant fields below – as if the occupiers of this castle were indeed gods looking down upon their cowering subjects.
+The sun shone with moderate warmth, and an occasional breeze whispered across the valley – the Krak Des Chevaliers felt increasingly more like a paradise only suited for divine beings.